itsdevdom/my-computer-setup/README.md

 1. In the NVIDIA App, navigate to "Graphics" → "Global Settings" and set "Shader Cache Size" back to `100 GB`
 2. Restart PC

+#### How to clean-install drivers

+Prepare:

+1. Download NVIDIA GeForce Game Ready Driver (offline installation files) ([Website](https://www.nvidia.com/en-us/drivers/details/250995/))
+2. Download Display Driver Uninstaller (DDU) ([Website](https://www.guru3d.com/download/display-driver-uninstaller-download/))
+3. In the Windows Settings, navigate to "Accounts" → "Sign-in options" and turn off "For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device (Recommended)"
+4. Logout, then log back in via password (not PIN!)
+5. Temporarily disconnect the PC from the Internet during all remaining instructions (e.g. by unplugging Ethernet cable)

+Uninstall current drivers:

+1. In the Windows start menu, navigate to "Power" and click "Restart" while holding the `Shift` key
+2. Navigate to "Troubleshoot" → "Advanced options" → "Startup Settings" and click "Restart"
+3. Press `4` to boot info offline Safe Mode
+4. Login via password (not PIN!)
+5. Run Display Driver Uninstaller (DDU) as Administrator
+6. Choose correct GPU instance and brand at the top right
+7. Click "Clean and Restart"

+Install new drivers:

+1. Let the PC boot normally
+2. Login via password (not PIN!)
+3. Install NVIDIA GeForce Game Ready Driver
+4. Reboot PC

 <br><br>